Tutorial: Web Testing (JavaScript)¶

 Click the Create New Author link:

-To end the recording session either press CTRL+3
+To end the recording session, either press CTRL+3

-or click Finish
+or click the Finish

-button on the RA dialog.
+button in the RA dialog.

 Rapise will generate the code.

-Let's save our test.
+Now, save your test.
 Press the Save

 Playback¶